Of all the questions I get asked in live project management training, one is the most frequent. 'Should I get a Project Management qualification?'

 So, we'll start by breaking your choice down into some major categories:

-The two primary examples are those on offer from:
+The three primary examples are those on offer from:

 These are Bachelors level degrees in Project Management.
 They are usually 3 or 4 years and designed for post 18 year students after school.
 They balance an academic curriculum with practical experience, and most include Project Management in a wider curriculum: either business or a topic like construction or surveying.